-For the farming community, wheat and maize crops are experienced water stress due to lack of rainfall, with poor or no yields being expected.
+For the farming community, wheat and maize crops are experienced water stress and have wilted due to lack of rainfall, with poor or no yields being expected.
 Famine/hunger and its related impacts is being experienced and malnutrition levels are still high and on the rise.

-Figs. 1: Actual Rainfall (11th to 20th July, 2009) and (21st to 31st July, 2009) in mm
+Fig. 1: Actual Rainfall (1st to 10th August, 2009) and (21st to 31st August, 2009) in mm